 So is the oldest car company in the world now making the most technologically advanced cars on the road?

 Mercedes-Benz E-Class review: A German Tesla?

-If you're into tech and cars, you won't get far in the new E-Class before a certain other brand pops up.
+If you're into tech and cars, you won't get far in the new E-Class before comparisons with a certain other brand pops up.
 Yep, Tesla.
-No, this E-Class is definitely not electrically powered – although Merc will sell you a plug-in hybrid version – but in its on-board system, sensors, screens and all-round abilities to (almost) drive itself, the comparisons with Elon Musk's Silicon Valley car firm are never far away.
+No, this E-Class is definitely not battery powered – although Merc will sell you a plug-in hybrid version.
+But in its on-board system, sensors, screens and all-round abilities to (almost) drive itself, the comparisons with Elon Musk's Silicon Valley car firm are never far away.

-Much of the stuff which helps the Merc to move itself in certain circumstances isn't standard fit – but nonetheless we were pleasantly surprised by the relative affordability of several options, which are bundled into a series of packs and we reckon are well worth having.
+Much of the stuff which helps the Merc to move itself in certain circumstances isn't standard fit – but nonetheless we were pleasantly surprised by the relative affordability of options, which are bundled into a series of packs — several of which we reckon are well worth having.

 The E220d AMG-line list prices at £38,430.
 For which you get LED lamps, the AMG body kit (complete with the neat 19-inch wheels), heated and partly electric seats, active brake and attention assist, cruise control, and a Garmin MapPilot navigation system running through an 8.4-inch centre screen and leather/Dynamica suede seats all as standard.